Our Guide to the Alberta Health Services

 How do I get Alberta Health care?

-To apply for the Alberta Health Care Insurance Plan, you will need to complete the application form and submit it along with supporting documents.
+To apply for the AHCIP, you will need to complete the Alberta health care application form and submit it along with supporting documents.
+You can download the application here.

-The supporting documentation that you will need to provide in addition to your application are:
+The supporting documentation that you will need to provide in addition to your application for Alberta health care are:

 • Alberta residency